 Vehicle emissions release a number of compounds into the air, including single and double (mono- or di-) forms of nitrate oxide, collectively represented as NOx.
 Another nitrate radical, NO3, is an important natural factor in combating the build-up of smog, as it neutralizes many of the NOx molecules during the night, and helps to cleanse the atmosphere of harmful chemicals.

 NO3 is broken apart during the day by wavelengths of red light from the sun into NO2 and O (most often).
-At night the two seperate molecules are able to recombine into NO3, and continue to remove more harmful compounds from the air that were released during the day.
+At night the two separate molecules are able to recombine into NO3, and continue to remove more harmful compounds from the air that were released during the day.